tlswg/draft-deprecate-obsolete-kex/draft-aviram-tls-deprecate-obsolete-kex.md

 # IANA Considerations

 This document makes no requests to IANA.
-All cipher suites listed in {{rsa}} are already marked as not recommended in the "TLS Cipher Suites" registry, although not so for some cipher suites listed in {{dhe}} (TODO Does this mean we should make a request to IANA?).
+Note that all cipher suites listed in
+{{rsa}} are already marked as not recommended in the "TLS Cipher Suites" registry.

 # Security Considerations {#sec-considerations}

-TODO: The whole document is basically about security.
-Do we need to elaborate more here?
+This document is entirely about security.

 # Acknowledgments